Turn your tween into a pro-packer with this vacation packing list!

 Tween Packing List Toiletries & Accessories

-Let’s make sure your tween has packed those essentials items for hygiene and keeping themselves looking good on vacation.
-Even if their beauty routine is far from complex at this age, they will nonetheless not want to scrimp on their daily care routine when you travel.
+Let’s make sure your tween has packed those essential items for hygiene and keeping themselves looking good on vacation.
+Even if their beauty routine is far from complex at this age, they will nonetheless not want to scrimp on their hygiene and daily skin care routine when they travel.

 - Comb or hair brush